intrahealth/gofr/docs/user_guide/user_management.md

 # User Management

- User management is the module which enables the effective management of users by assigning the neceaasry roles and tasks to be carried out.
+ User management is the module which enables the effective management of users by assigning the necessary roles and tasks to be carried out.

 ## Overview